How was your gym session yesterday?

 Humans can be impulsive, emotional and irrational sometimes.
-That’s why the idiom “jump to conclusions” exists.
+That’s why the idiom in English “jump to conclusions” exists.
 When you believe something is true without enough proof to support your idea, you are jumping to conclusions.
 Was there a time in your life when you jumped to conclusions and then discovered you were wrong?

 Example: “You’re accusing him of stealing your wallet, but you still don’t have evidence that he did.
 Don’t jump to conclusions!”

 A smart way to be professional is to be prepared.
 Sometimes we have to predict what our competitors will do and know what their next move is going to be.
 We should also know what to expect from a challenge, be organized and stay focused.
 Staying ahead of the game means having a competitive advantage by being prepared and doing something before others expect you to.

 Example: “The deadline for the report is tomorrow, but I want to be ahead of the game, so I finished it yesterday.”